Sarahon/docs/src/en/space-station-14/mapping/guides/general-guide.md

 If you are using an IDE, there will be some other way of setting the configuration.
 For example, in VS there is simply a dropdown menu:
 ![mapping-release-dropdown.png](../../../assets/images/mapping/mapping-release-dropdown.png)

-## Without Development Environment
-If you choose not to do this, you will need to download a [recent server build](https://central.spacestation14.io/builds/wizards/builds.html).

 # Workflow

 ## Start Mapping